captain328/reedsy-q4-api/README.md

 # Reedsy Frontend Engineer challenge api server

 ### Overview
-This is a backend api server for q4 project.
+Backend api server for q4 project and hosted in https://reedsy-q4-api.herokuapp.com.

 The original version can be found in https://github.com/reedsy/challenges/tree/master/front-end/q4/server.

 Following features are added to the original version.